arichylton/SwiftShop/README.md

 swiftshop uses react, redux, swype, and express to get it up and running.

 # installation
-simply get on the internet browser of your choice and go to swiftshop.com
+simply get on an internet browser of your choice and go to swiftshop.com

 # setup
 cd into ./server